 Part of the reason I chose to specialize in kitchen design is that many of my most favorite activities and experiences involve food — growing, preparing, savoring, and sharing it.
 My work as a designer is an extension of my enthusiasm for the physical, social, and psychological benefits that food can bring.
 I take pleasure in helping clients create spaces that meet their needs, elegantly solve problems, fit their style, and foster connections in their home.
 A skilled listener and observer, I can help clarify key aspects and goals of the project, creating a personalized design for your specific needs.

-In my professional life I am also inquisitive and seeking greater understanding.
+In my professional life I am also inquisitive and seek greater understanding.
 I appreciate learning about new (and old) design ideas, innovative materials (both natural and technologically made), and building methods.
-I am certified by the NKBA as an AKBD (Associate Kitchen and Bath Designer.)
+I am certified by the National Kitchen and Bath Association (NKBA) as an Associate Kitchen and Bath Designer (AKBD).
 Achieving the AKBD professional designation involved intense preparation, immersing myself in the details of residential construction to be able to help clients that much more.

 Since 2013 I have served on the board of the Southern New England Chapter of the National Kitchen and Bath Association (NKBA).
-I am also a member of the Willimantic Food Co-op, CT NOFA (Northeast Organic Farmer’s Association), and since 2003 various Connecticut farms (currently Shundahai Farm CSA .)
+I am also a member of the Willimantic Food Co-op, the Connecticut Chapter of the Northeast Organic Farmer’s Association (CT NOFA), and since 2003 various Connecticut farms (currently, Shundahai Farm CSA ).
 I also enjoy spending time exploring the world with my Little Sister through the Connecticut chapter of Big Brothers Big Sisters.
 Se habla español.